kierandidi/kdidi_webpage/ml/_posts/2022-08-31-flowmodels2.md

 accent_color: '#ccc'
 theme_color: '#ccc'
 description: >
-  Hier stellen wir mit modernen Flow-Architekturen wie MAF, IAF und Real-NVP Wörter dar.
+  Hier stellen wir mit modernen Flow-Architekturen wie MAF, IAF und Real-NVP Schriftzüge dar.
 invert_sidebar: true
-categories: ML
+categories: ml
 ---

 # (GER) Normalizing Flows Teil 2 - Moderne Normalizing Flows
 (Die deutsche Version beginn unten!)

-This post is a rather unusual one since it is in German.
+This post is a follow-up on the [last German post](https://kdidi.netlify.app/blog/ml/2022-08-30-flowmodels1/) and the translation of the second post in Eric Jang's series of posts for Normalizing Flows.
 I have always been involved in making content available in other languages to allow more people to enjoy it, such as when I did translations for Khan Academy.
-The following post is a translation of an excellent [post on normalizing flows](https://blog.evjang.com/2018/01/nf1.html) by Eric Jang, who fortunately shares my passion for making content available in different languages.
+The following post is a translation of an excellent [post on normalizing flows](https://blog.evjang.com/2018/01/nf2.html) by Eric Jang, who fortunately shares my passion for making content available in different languages.
 So for all German-speaking folks among you - Lasst uns loslegen!

 * toc